What launched in January

 EPDs remove the conservative penalty that many teams apply when a product lacks a product‑specific declaration.
 With Seihoku’s plywood now documented, quantity takeoffs and whole‑building LCAs slot in faster.
 Think of it like switching from a fuzzy screenshot to the original file.
 Submittals get approved sooner, and pricing discussions stay about value instead of workarounds.

-Work for Seihoku or competing against them?
+Work for Seihoku or selling against them?

 Competitive snapshot